$K$-rings of wonderful varieties and matroids: Introduction

 \begin{lemma} The $K$-rings of $\WA$ and $\Waug$ are generated by the classes of line bundles. \end{lemma}

 In Section~\ref{sec:m0n}, we discuss the presentation of $K(\overline{\mathcal{M}}_{0,n})$ and the exceptional isomorphism to $A(\overline{\mathcal{M}}_{0,n})$ in Theorem \ref{thm:mzeron}.
-In Section~\ref{sec:matroidk}, we prove Theorem~\ref{Kmatroid}, and we derive Lemma~\ref{key} as a corollary.
+In Section~\ref{sec:matroidk}, we give a presentation for $K(M)$ and $K^{\aug}(M)$ (Theorem~\ref{Kmatroid}), and we derive Lemma~\ref{key} as a corollary.
 We have chosen to order our presentation in this way, rather than beginning with arbitrary matroids, in order better to highlight the geometric ideas underlying the proofs of our main results.

 Section \ref{ssec:structure} is devoted to a description of the Adams operations in $K(M)$ and $K^\aug(M)$ along with a combinatorial Serre duality theorem (Theorem \ref{thm:SD}).
 Section \ref{sec:applications} is dedicated to computing Euler characteristics in the simplicial generators, Section \ref{sec:FY Snap} to Euler characteristics in the Feichtner--Yuzvinsky generators, and Section \ref{mzeron snap} to Euler characteristics on $\overline{\mathcal{M}}_{0,n}$.
-Finally, we include an appendix with a proof of the simplicial presentation for the augmented Chow ring of a matroid, which has not previously appeared in the literature.
+Finally, we include an appendix with a proof of the simplicial presentation for the (augmented) Chow ring of a matroid, which has not previously appeared in the literature.

 We note that some of the proofs in Sections \ref{ssec:structure} and \ref{sec:FY Snap} proceed by first giving geometric proofs for realizable matroids, and then using the notion of valuativity to extend the results to all matroids.
 Thus, in these sections, separating the statements for hyperplane arrangements from the statements for matroids is absolutely essential.